 - Short hospital stay – Immediately after surgery, you may need to stay in the hospital for 1-2 days.
 Once you return home, you can expect a recovery lasting about 4-6 weeks as you establish a new daily routine to fit your post-surgery lifestyle, but most patients return to work in 5-7 days.

 - Initial recovery period – Throughout the first weeks of recovery, you will be gradually introducing solid foods back into your diet after following a diet of full liquids, pureed then soft foods.

 - Long-term management – The lifestyle changes that gastric sleeve surgery* requires are ongoing, as you will want to continue checking in with your surgical team and following their recommendations for diet and exercise.
 You should not have gastric sleeve surgery* if you are not prepared for significant changes in the way you eat and stay physically active.

-If you have struggled with weight loss and want to explore your surgical options in Houston, call (281) 888-7767 to schedule a consultation with the experienced team at First Choice Weight Loss.
+If you have struggled with weight loss and want to explore your surgical options in Houston, call (281) 888-7767 to schedule a consultation with the experienced team at Houston Sleeve Surgery Clinic.
 We offer surgical care in addition to more conventional medical weight loss solutions so you will have a wide range of options available for your needs.

 About the Weight Loss Procedure